KDBlockdev/Unbeleafable-App/README.md

 The user can also utilise the camera to detect if the plant is healthy or has a disease.

-Tech stack used in this porject includes - Node, React Native and React Web, Firebase, Javascript, HTML and CSS and Expo.
+Tech stack used in this project includes - Node, React Native and React Web, Firebase, Javascript, HTML and CSS and Expo.